Simtek: 1994

 The next round was the 1994 San Marino Grand Prix.
 During the Saturday qualifying session, Ratzenberger left the track during an out-lap dislodging his front wing.
 After rejoining the track, Ratzenberger decided the car wasn't damaged, and eager to ensure qualification for the race the next day began a flying lap.
 At the Villeneuve curva while traveling at 190 mph the front wing failed, causing Ratzenberger to lose control and the car crashed into a concrete wall.
 Ratzenberger suffered a basal skull fracture, and was killed instantly.
 A time posted earlier in the qualifying session by Ratzenberger would have given him the 26th position on the grid.
 His death was the first at a Grand Prix weekend in 12 years.
 Traditionally, the team would have withdrawn from the event, but David Brabham decided to race on, in tribute to Ratzenberger and in order to raise the morale of a devastated Simtek team.
 During the ESPN broadcast of the race, it was stated that Brabham was reluctant to race but was encouraged to race by officials who wanted to keep the field full.
-Only a day after Rotzenberger's death would another driver - three-time world champion Ayrton Senna - be killed in an accident during the race itself.
+Only a day after Ratzenberger's death would another driver - three-time world champion Ayrton Senna - be killed in an accident during the race itself.
 Senna's death marked the second driver fatality of the weekend.

 Brabham's decision to continue racing, in part resulted in Simtek making a collective decision to continue racing and "For Roland" was painted on the airbox of the car, to show their reason for continuing.
 The team only had one chassis to enter at the Monaco Grand Prix, and before the start, a minute's silence was held in memory of Senna and Ratzenberger with the second grid slot painted with the Austrian flag.
 In Spain, Andrea Montermini drove for the team, but during the practice session crashed heavily.
 He escaped with only a broken toe and cracked left heel but was unable to race and his Simtek chassis was badly damaged.
 After another one car entry in Canada, Jean-Marc Gounon became available to the team for the French Grand Prix.
 He finished the race ninth, the team's best finish of the season, in part down to high attrition but finishing ahead of Mark Blundell's Tyrrell which was still running.
 Both cars qualified for all the remaining Grands Prix, ahead of the Pacifics, and occasionally also Lotus and Larrousse.
 Brabham qualified in 21st for the Belgian Grand Prix, ahead of a Lotus, Larrousse, Footwork and Tyrrell car.